donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 > *Note: GPT-2, which has been fine tuned on medical literature, strongly favors the correct token (produces log probabilities closer to 0 for Fallot) while Whisper, which had minimal access to medical terminology, assigns it a much lower likelihood (log probabilities that are more negative).*

-**3. Shallow Fusion (Combining Logits):**
+**3. Shallow Fusion (Combining Log Probabilities):**

 **Fusion Equation:**

-We combine each model's logits using a weighted sum in the following way:
+We combine each model's log probabilites using a weighted sum in the following way:

 $$
 \log P_{\text{combined}}(y_t) = \log P_{\text{Whisper}}(y_t \mid x, y_{<t}) + \lambda \log P_{\text{GPT2}}(y_t \mid y_{<t})